 Whether you chose to have the kaiseki set menu or à la carte you won’t leave the restaurant feeling disappointed.
 With some of the world’s best seafood in their backyard it is no wonder that the fish I had here is some of the freshest I’ve ever tasted and probably one of the best meals I had while in Japan.
 The menu serves everything from grilled fish and vegetable tempura to Kobe beef therefore guaranteeing that your dietary requirements are catered to.
 And, if your dietary requirements permit, I fully recommend diving head first into the experience and ordering the Japanese breakfast.
 When it comes to flavor – these chefs know what they’re doing!

 3. The Amenities

 True to all other AMAN properties, this resort has maintained the luxury collection’s classic sleek and stylish décor but what sets Amanemu apart is the way they have incorporated ancient Japanese traditions.
-Their 2,000-square-meter Japanese spa is designed around a traditional Japanese hot spring, onsen, that boasts natural mineral-rich waters.
+Their 2,000-square-metre Japanese spa is designed around a traditional Japanese hot spring, onsen, that boasts natural mineral-rich waters.
 However, if you want to relax in an onsen in a more private setting take advantage of the granite hot spring in each bathroom.
 There is also a fitness center which you can use freely or book private training sessions.
 To unwind from the day, I highly recommend signing up for the complimentary daily yoga class.